stellar-deprecated/docs/guides/concepts/list-of-operations.md

 ## Inflation
 [JavaScript](http://stellar.github.io/js-stellar-sdk/Operation.html#.inflation) | [Java](http://stellar.github.io/java-stellar-sdk/org/stellar/sdk/InflationOperation.html) | [Go](https://godoc.org/github.com/stellar/go/txnbuild#Inflation)

-Run the inflation process for the entire Stellar network.
+Runs the inflation process for the entire Stellar network.

-Anyone can submit the Inflation operation that triggers the inflation process in the Stellar Network.
+Anyone can submit the Inflation operation that triggers the inflation process on the Stellar Network.
 Because it can only be run once a week, this operation will fail if the network has already had inflation processed within the past week.